twaugh/journal-brief/README.md

 least one of their possible match values for an entry to be included.

-For example, the configuration below matches all entries of priority 3 or lower (like `journalctl -p err`), but also includes entries of priority 6 or lower from the specified systemd unit (like `journalctl -p info -u myservice.service`):
+For example, the configuration below matches all entries of priority 3 (err) or lower (like `journalctl -p err`), but also includes entries of priority 6 or lower from the specified systemd unit (like `journalctl -p info -u myservice.service`):

 ```yaml
 inclusions: